-The list below are indicators for when a child within the Orchard resource has made progress and could have their needs met in a mainstream early year’s setting with appropriate support.
+The list below are indicators for when an Early Years Child within the specialist centre Base has made progress and could have their needs met in a mainstream early year setting with appropriate support.

 - Shows communicative behaviour to request using a range of means (verbal, symbols, actions) to express some wants/needs

 - Aware of objects/visual cues and that they carry meaning.

 - Approaches familiar person to communicate.

 - Follows simple instructions with visual support.

 - Starting to use speech for a range of functions- greetings/ requests/ choices/ comments, especially in small group situations.